In This Article

-Remarketing can be an extremely effective marketing tool for small businesses, if you know how to use it.
+Remarketing can be an extremely effective marketing tool for small businesses to recapture lost customers.

 With remarketing, you can target your ads specifically to people who have already shown an interest in your product or service – which means they’re more likely to convert into a paying customer.However, remarketing can also be complex and difficult to set up properly.

-This simple guide will walk you through everything you need to know about remarketing, from the basics of setting up different types of remarketing campaigns and remarketing ads to advanced strategies for getting the most out of your budget.
+This simple guide will walk you through everything you need to know about remarketing, from the basics of setting up a campaign to advanced strategies for getting the most out of your budget.
 By the end, you’ll be an expert on all things remarketing!

 What Is Remarketing?